Set up Online Tracking

 For the ID option you will need to type the unique 15 digit number for your device.

-You will see information about a server host and port that matches the image shown to the right.
+You will see information about a server host and port that matches the image shown.
 Your device is already configured to these numbers so you don't need to do anything with them.
 If the numbers you see in your setup don't match the ones in the image here then you have selected the wrong device - you will need to go back and select the correct one.
 If all is good, click "GO TO UNIT PAGE".

 Image

-You can change the name and icon for your device here if you wish by clicking on the pencil icon next to the name.
-Change it, then click the tick.
+You can change the name and icon for your device here if you wish by clicking on the pencil icons.
+Once you enter a name, click the tick to save it.

 Image